felgus/Hand-in-oceanography-MAR109/README.md

 # Hand-in-oceanography-MAR109
-Document and MATLAB code for solving hand in 2 in the MAR109 course, Uni of gothenburg
+Document and MATLAB code for solving hand in 2 in the MAR109 course, Uni of Gothenburg